King Carlos I of Portugal

 Carlos (left) with his mother and brother Afonso, 1875. source: Wikipedia

 As heir to the throne, Carlos was styled Prince Royal and Duke of Braganza from birth.
-When he was born, there were very few left in the line of succession for the Portuguese throne.
+When he was born, the line of succession for the Portuguese throne was quite short.
 The deaths of three of his uncles in 1861 had greatly diminished the male members of the family, so when Carlos was born there was a great sense of relief that the succession would continue and not pass to another branch of the family, that of the deposed King Miguel I, uncle of Carlos’ grandmother, the late Queen Maria II.

-Carlos was given a very strict education to prepare him for his future role.
-Like his father, he took a great interest in languages and oceanography and made numerous visits to many of the other royal courts of Europe, both to expand his education and to find a bride.
-It was on one of these visits, that he met his future wife, Princess Amélie of Orléans.
+Carlos received a very strict education to prepare him for his future role.
+Like his father, he took a great interest in languages and oceanography.
+He made numerous visits to many of the other royal courts of Europe, both to expand his education and to find a bride.
+On one of these visits, Carlos met his future wife, Princess Amélie of Orléans.
 She was the daughter of Prince Philippe, Count of Paris (the pretender to the French throne), and Princess Marie Isabelle of Orléans.
 Carlos and Amélie soon became engaged, and they married at the Church of St. Dominic in Lisbon, Portugal on May 22, 1886.
 They settled at Belém Palace in Lisbon, and had three children:

 Enthronement of King Carlos, 1889. source: Wikipedia

 In June 1892, Portugal faced the first of two bankruptcies (the second was in May 1902), which further strengthened the Republican movement, which placed the blame solely on the monarchy.
-As the King’s reign continued, the political landscape became more volatile every day.
+As Carlos’ reign continued, the political landscape became more volatile.
 In 1906, he appointed João Franco as Prime Minister, despite the misgivings of many of his family and advisers.
 Franco asked the King to dissolve parliament, causing a huge campaign in Portugal claiming that the country was now a dictatorship.
-Public support for King Carlos was quickly diminishing, particularly as he strongly supported Franco.
+Public support for King Carlos quickly diminished, particularly as he strongly supported Franco.
 It would lead to his tragic death.

-King Carlos, along with his son Luís Filipe, was buried in the Royal Pantheon of the House of Braganza, at the Monastery of São Vicente de Fora in Lisbon.
+King Carlos and his son Luís Filipe, were buried in the Royal Pantheon of the House of Braganza, at the Monastery of São Vicente de Fora in Lisbon.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.